If you are already a member of the veg scheme and need to contact us, email us

 What if I’m going away and don’t need a veg bag?

 If you’re going to be away for a week or more and would like to cancel your bags, simply log in to your account, go to the person icon in the top right, go to holidays, and tick the weeks you want to take off.
-Make any changes for the following week by Wednesday lunchtime (as this is when we confirm the next week's order with our farmers).
+Don't empty your basket as this will cancel your subscription completely.

 Alternatively, you can donate your bag value to our Food Credit Scheme.
 Toggle the button on the holiday page and click save.
 Your donations will buy organic produce for the people who need it most, usually Hackney foodbankBounds Green Food Bank or other local food poverty initiatives in Haringey and Hackney.
 This blog post explains the scheme in more detail.
-We also donate leftover produce and uncollected bags to other local partners such as North London Action for the Homeless, Akwaaba and the Hackney Migrant Centre, who put your fruit and veg to really good use.
+We also donate leftover produce and uncollected bags to other local partners such as North London Action for the Homeless, the Claudia Jones organisation and the Hackney Migrant Centre, who put your fruit and veg to really good use.

 Or you can ask a friend to collect your bags while you're away, in which case you don't need to tell us, but make sure your friend knows which bags to collect and any codes they need.